carmenbentley/Assignment0/README.md

 	- This presentation contains specific information about how to complete the remainder of this assignment.
 	- Also, read through the [GitHub Project Boards HOW TO](GPB_HOW_TO.md) guide for suggestions on how to work throughout the project.
 5. Create a new private GitHub Project **(via the project tab of your repo)**
-	- Name it **CSC_ECE_517_Assignment1**
+	- Name it **CSC_ECE_517_Assignment0**
 	- Select the _Basic Kanban_ template, and link your assignment repository.
 	- You can set up your Project Board Columns in a variety of ways.
 Your board **must** include a _ToDO_, _InProgress_, and _Done_ column.
 You may reference the following [Project Board](https://github.com/carmenbentley/Assignment0/projects/1) as a template.
 ________
-**GitHub Project Boards** :
+**Completing the Project Board** :
-- Now that you have created a Project, add the following issues/tasks, moving them appropriately through the project columns and closing the issue when completed.
+- Now that you have created a new Project Board, add the following issues/tasks, moving them appropriately through the project columns and closing the issue when completed.
 ```Bash
 ToDo → InProgress → Done
 ```
 - **Note**: as stated in the above presentation, GitHub Project Board Issues are also known as Tasks.
 Issues are a generalized card on the Project Board that can represent an item that needs to be completed, fixed, reconsidered, etc.
 1. Issue 1
-	- **Label**: Assignment1 Todo
+	- **Label**: Assignment0 Todo
 		- _This [new label](https://help.github.com/en/github/managing-your-work-on-github/creating-a-label) should be created_.
 	- **Assignees**: You are responsible for completing this Issue,a assign yourself to the task.
 	- **Description**: Complete all the levels in the following “Main” topics of the [Git Tutorial](http://pcottle.github.io/learnGitBranching/)